marcusmchale/algrow/README.md

 Further, the prior methodology relied on manual annotation in the ImageJ graphical interface.
 This process is time-consuming and dependent on fixed coordinate positions of the lamina disc across the image stack.

-# Issues specific to our prior strategy
+# Issues specific to existing strategy
 Manual adjustment of fixed thresholds for segmentation in ImageJ is time-consuming and can fail to identify or accurately segment across variable subject colours.
 Manual curation can also introduce operator error and biases to area quantification.